"Jesus H. Christ!"

 Another one is the IH monogram which takes the first two capital letters in ΙΗΣΟΥΣ and superimposes them over each other thus: .
 I'm sure that the similarities between this Christogram and the company logo for International Harvester are purely coincidental.

-So why all the variations?
-The "J" is simple, because for a long time in Latin the "I" and the "J" were virtually interchangeable, especially when followed by another vowel in which case it became a palatal sound very similar to the "Y" in English (eg, yard, yellow, Yiddish, yoke, Yule).
+The "J" is simple, because in Latin the "I" and the "J" were virtually interchangeable, especially when followed by another vowel in which case it became a palatal sound very similar to the initial "Y" in English (eg, yard, yellow, Yiddish, yoke, Yule).
 The "J" in German still behaves in the same manner, ja?
-So by Latinizing the iota ("ι" and "I" look the same anyway), it could become a "J".
+So by Latinizing the iota ("Ι"), it could become a "J".
 Simple.
+Indeed, that's part of how the name of Iota;ησους got changed to Jesus -- though yet again the German pronounciation of "Jesu" is much closer to the original Koine Greek.

 The Σ becoming an "S" or a "C" is a bit more involved.
-The "S" is simple enough, since it's just a transliteration from Greek to Latin, but the "C" needs a bit more explaining.
+The "S" is simple enough, since it's just a transliteration from Greek to Roman, but the "C" needs a little more explaining.
 Turn your attention to the final sigma, "ς".
-In that form you can see the makings of an "S", albeit proportioned differently.
-But often that lower "tail" would disappear in which case it would look like our "c".
-That is why I talked of using the first two and the final letters of Ιησους.
+In that form you can see the makings of the Roman "S", albeit proportioned differently.
+But often that lower "tail" would disappear in which case it would look like the Roman "c" (also used in English).
+That is why I talked of using the first two and the final letters of Ιησους, because the final sigma looks very much like a "c".

-But there's more to it than that.
-I just learned of the "lunate sigma."
+But it turns out that there's more to it than that.
+In the process of researching for this page, I learned for the first time of the "lunate sigma."
 It turns out that in the Hellenistic period (4th and 3rd centuries BCE), the Σ used for carving inscriptions was simplified to a C-like shape.
-That form was called "lunate" because of its crescent shape.
-The Cyrillic alphabet was based primarily on the Greek alphabet; the letter "C" for their "s" sound came from this lunate sigma.
+That form was called "lunate" because of its crescent shape like a crescent moon.
+The Cyrillic alphabet used by Russian and other Slavic languages was based primarily on the Greek alphabet; the Cyrillic letter "C" for their "s" sound came from this lunate sigma.

-So this IHC family of Christograms range in form from being all Greek to one Roman and two Greek letters to two Roman letters and one Greek.
-But in each one, the middle initial, the eta, remains Greek.
-While it appears to just be a coincidence that the eta, "Η", looks like the English "H", again there's a bit more to it.
-According to Wikipedia (H), Latin had gotten the letter "H" from an earlier form of the eta when it still represented the "h" sound and before it had changed into the vowel sound we know now.
+So this IHS/JHC family of Christograms range in form from being all Greek to one Roman and two Greek letters to two Roman letters and one Greek.
+But in each variation, the middle initial, the eta ("Η"), remains Greek.

-So returning to our thesis, it appears rather likely that the "H" in "Jesus H. Christ" originated from the IHC family of Christograms, especially the one that I had seen in Cádiz, Spain, "JHC", which on the surface appears to be somebody's initials.
+So returning to our thesis, it appears rather likely that the "H" in "Jesus H. Christ" originated from the IHC family of Christograms, especially the one that I had seen in Cádiz, Spain, "JHC", which on the surface appears to be somebody's initials, namely those of "Jesus H. Christ".

-That original Wikipedia article mentions an "explanation" based on a biology joke:Continuing in the facetious nature of the joke, I find that this would raise more questions.
-Virgin-birth, whose scientific term is Parthenogenesis, is real and has been observed in nature.
-Mainly occurring in some invertebrates, it also occurs in some fish, amphibians, and reptiles, and very rarely in birds.
-Not in mammals, though.Facetious etymologyIn a joke made by biology students, the H is said to stand for "Haploid"; the implication being that since by the doctrine of the Virgin birth Jesus had no biological father, his genome would have been inherited entirely from his mother, the Virgin Mary.
+That original Wikipedia article mentions an "explanation" based on a biology joke:Continuing in the facetious nature of that joke, I find that this would raise more questions.
+Virgin-birth, whose scientific term is Parthenogenesis, is real and has been observed in nature occurring mainly in some invertebrates, though it also occurs in some fish, amphibians, and reptiles, and very rarely in birds.
+But not in mammals, though.Facetious etymologyIn a joke made by biology students, the H is said to stand for "Haploid"; the implication being that since by the doctrine of the Virgin birth Jesus had no biological father, his genome would have been inherited entirely from his mother, the Virgin Mary.
 For the scientific background of the joke see Ploidy.

 Depending on the actual parthenogenetic mechanism involved, if meiosis is not used then the offspring will be full clones of the mother.
-In addition, if the species uses the XY sex-determination system (which we humans do use) then since the offspring would have two X chromosomes then they will be female.
+Since all the parthenogenetic offspring would be full clones of their mother, that would mean that they would also all be females.
 All of them.

-Armed with that knowledge, we can clearly see a major problem that the Virgin Birth presents for the Church.
+Armed with that knowledge, we can clearly see a major problem that the Virgin Birth presents for basic Christian doctrine and tradition.
 Jesus could not have been a man, but rather had to have been a woman.
 Jessica Christ?
-National Lampoon did write about her in the December 1971 issue.
-Which means that Christian doctrine is a massive cover-up trying to hide that fact from us.
+National Lampoon magazine did tell her story in the December 1971 issue.
+Which means that Christian doctrine is a massive cover-up trying to hide that fact from us that the Christ was a woman.

 The Wikipedia article, Jesus H. Christ, uses as its source an article by Roger Smith (The H of Jesus H. Christ.
 American Speech 69:331-335, 1994).